Restock will be in March 2015. The first shipment sold out in 48 hours.

 Due to disagreements between the Quartermaster and Generals Bradley and Eisenhower, these uniforms didn't appear in France until September of 1944 with the 82nd and 101st Airborne Divisions who had been re-equipped with them in England.
 However, supply shortages meant that the troops in the infantry and armored divisions were never fully converted to the new uniform.

 ATF's M1943's: Our M1943 Field Uniforms are unique to us.
 No other vendor sells these same M1943 Jackets.
-We used mint, unissued 1943 dated uniforms as samples, spent over a year developing these with our overseas contractor and the results are top notch.
+We used mint, unissued 1943 dated uniforms as samples, spent several years developing these with our overseas contractor and the results are top notch.
 The quality of these is equal to or better than any uniform we have manufactured at a price half what one we made would cost.
 In other words, these are not made in the USA, but if we lied and claimed otherwise, the quality is so good no one would question it.

-Note: There is no "paratrooper" version- the airborne wore the same M1943 Field Jacket as the rest of the Army.
+Note: There is no specific "paratrooper" version- the airborne wore the same M1943 Field Jacket as the rest of the Army.

 About Original M1943 Field Uniforms